visionect/digitalsignage/README.md

 Everything custom is in files `static/index.html` and `static/elements/visionect-images.html`.

 The page that is used for displaying the content is done in `static/screen.html`.

+## Making a release

+`make release` will generate 3 binarys with in `release` folder for linux, OS X and Windows.